Why Major in Kinesiology?

 Are you interested in the scientific aspects of human physiology, biomechanics and motor control?
-The Exercise Science major provides students with an outstanding educational experience that prepares them for careers in the health professions or health sciences.
+The Kinesiology major (formerly Exercise Science) provides students with an outstanding educational experience that prepares them for careers in the health professions or health sciences.
 This is primarily a pre-professional program, preparing students for subsequent clinical, graduate, or professional programs.

 Uniqueness of Our Program